Avatar: The Last Airbender season 1: Cast

 Most of the show's main characters made their debut within most, if not all, of the first episodes: Zach Tyler Eisen provided Aang's voice, Mae Whitman as Katara's voice, Jack DeSena as Sokka's voice, Dante Basco as Zuko's voice, Mako as Iroh's voice, and Dee Bradley Baker as the voices of both Appa and Momo.
-Additional supporting characters include Admiral Zhao, voiced by Jason Isaacs.
+Additional supporting characters include Commander (later Admiral) Zhao, voiced by Jason Isaacs.

 Reception

 Film critics appreciated the first season of Avatar: The Last Airbender because it attracted the attention of "an audience beyond the children's market with crisp animation and layered storytelling."
-On the review aggregator Rotten Tomatoes, critical consensus for the first season reads, "A brilliant blend of magic, humor, and adventure, Avatar is an instant classic."
+On the review aggregator Rotten Tomatoes, the season has an approval rating of 100% based on 11 reviews, with an average rating of 8.6/10.
+The website's critical consensus reads: "A brilliant blend of magic, humor, and adventure, Avatar is an instant classic."
 As for the video and picture quality, Gord Lacey from TVShowsOnDVD.com claims "the colors are bright, and the picture is nearly flawless."
 He says later in the review that "the audio is very nice, with lots of directional effects and nice musical cues."
 Barnes & Noble reviewer Christina Urban praised the season's masterful combination of "elements from Chinese kung fu, Tibetan philosophy, Japanese martial arts forms, and even Hindu spiritual beliefs".
 According to Aaron Bynum from AnimationInsider.net, "the series posted double digit year-to-year gains in May".
 He also said that the show has been number one in the boys 9- to 14-year-old demographic, and has attracted many age and gender groups in its pool of 1.1 million viewers who watch each new episode.

 In addition, the season has won many awards throughout its runtime.
 During the 33rd Annual Annie Awards, the show was nominated for the "Best Animated Television Production" award.
 Because of the episode "The Fortuneteller", the show was nominated for the "Writing for an Animated Television Production" award.
 For the episode "The Deserter", the season was nominated for and won the "Storyboarding in an Animated Television Production" award.
 During the 2005 Pulcinella Awards, the season won the "Best Action/Adventure TV Series" award as well and the general "Best TV Series" award.

-DVD releases
+Home media release

 Region 1

-Nickelodeon started releasing Season One DVDs in North America on January 31, 2006, with a series of single-disc sets containing four episodes per disc.
+Nickelodeon and Paramount Home Entertainment started releasing Season One DVDs in North America on January 31, 2006, with a series of single-disc sets containing four episodes per disc.
 Later the Complete Book 1 Collection was released on September 12, 2006, containing all twenty episodes plus extras on six discs.